Konsl/satisfactory-world-generator/README.md

 **You can try it [HERE](https://konsl.github.io/satisfactory-world-generator/)**

-Look in [Releases](https://github.com/Konsl/satisfactory-world-generator/releases/latest) to use the tool locally.

 ![screenshot](screenshot.png)
-you need to provide a JSON file of the resources present in the default world, which can be generated from the game assets using `scripts/`
+Look in [Releases](https://github.com/Konsl/satisfactory-world-generator/releases/latest) to use the tool locally

 ## Inaccuracies